rwaldron/idiomatic.js/readme.md

     ```

-    Or, we can make usage of the binding offered by some Frameworks.
+    Or, we can make usage of the bindings offered by some functions in some frameworks.

     ```javascript